 - Squashes and ovens vary.
 You'll need to check and ensure that the squash is cooked through, tender, and browned.

-- You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
-They are excellent when served cold, like antipasti.
-Alternatively, you can reheat them in the microwave at 50% power.
+- You can keep the leftovers in an airtight container in the fridge for up to 4 days.
+They are delicious when served cold, like antipasti.
+Alternatively, reheat them in the microwave at 50% power.
 I don't recommend freezing the leftovers.

 - The nutrition info assumes that about half the salt remains in the dish after blotting the squash dry.